-Time Series Features

-Feature-engine's time series transformers derive features from time series data.

-Forecasting Features

-Feature-engine's time series forecasting transformers create and add new features to the dataframe by lagging features or calculating statistics over windows of time in the past.
+Time Series Features Feature-engine's time series transformers derive features from time series data.
+Forecasting Features Feature-engine's time series forecasting transformers create and add new fea- tures to the dataframe by lagging features or calculating statistics over windows of time in the past.
+LagFeatures class feature_engine.timeseries.forecasting.
+LagFeatures (variables=N fill_value=N missing_valu drop_origina one, periods=1 one, sort_index ues='raise', al=False, drop LagFeatures adds lag features to the dataframe.

-LagFeatures

-LagFeatures adds lag features to the dataframe.
 A lag feature is a feature with information about a prior time step.
 LagFeatures has the same functionality as pandas shift() with the exception that only one of periods or freq can be indicated at a time.
 LagFeatures builds on top of pandas shift() in that multiple lags can be created at the same time and the features with names will be concatenated to the original dataframe.
 To be compatible with LagFeatures, the dataframe's index must have unique values and no NaN.